CSlocumWX/ams_extended_abstract/README.md

 * Submission file sizes cannot exceed 10 MB
 * Units should be in International System of Units (SI units) (see [AMS Math Formula, Units, Time](https://www.ametsoc.org/ams/publications/author-information/formatting-and-manuscript-components/mathematical-formulas-units-and-time-and-date/) page)

-This template follows the other rules for page layout and text font (note that math is kept in a serif typeface).
+This template follows the other rules for page layout and text font (note that by default math is in a sans-serif typeface).

 ## The Template
 Users of the AMS manuscript LaTeX template will feel at home.
 This template uses a number of the same settings, except where those settings deviate from the AMS extended abstract guidelines.